NorthEdWAD/python-hub/unit-02-variables/basic-math-in-python-directions.md

 1. It always helps to read the instructions.
 2. Review the examples.
-3. Ask a neighbor to help you debug the code you've written so far.
+3. Ask a neighbor to help you debug your code.
 4. Ask the teacher.

 ---